Dalaxies/COD_OCR/README.md

 2. then run `poetry install` to install all requirements.
 ## Execute
 With an active shell, run `python main.py`.
 The tool will print out the alliance tag, name, members and position of the current account after a while.
 Then it will go through the rankings without further logging.
 All errors will be printed, safe to ignore errors do not crash/exit the program.
-## Linting
-The project supports and encourages automatic linting.
-Please use the tools
-- `black .` - For automatic formatting
-- `isort .` - For automatic import sorting
-- `flake8` - For PEP8 compliance checks